isopink/isopink.github.io/_posts/2025-04-06-Is Learning Feasible.md

 title: "Lecture 2 : Is Learning Feasible?"
 ---

-In this session, we will talk about the question: **"Is learning Feasible?"**.
-I will proceed the question through the following four parts:
+In this time, we will talk about the question: **"Is learning Feasible?"**.
+Let's answer this quention through the following four parts:

 1. Probability to the Rescue